grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 "No no. I don't go in for usury.
 That's for the real criminals.
 I'm offering a job.
 But one that would pay exceptionally well."

-"Well, that's certainly a unlikely fucking coincidence that you happen to offer me work when I was about to go looking for a job when I was finished shopping for supplies in this store here."
+"Well, that's certainly a unlikely fucking coincidence that you happen to offer me work when I was just about to go inquiring about a job."

-"It's no coincidence Captain Percy, I was looking for you."
+"That is, of course, no coincidence Captain Percy.
+I was looking for you."

-"Ah, then you are Miss Mai?
+"Then you must be Miss Mai?
 But how did you know who I was?"

 "To be transparent, I received a note that you had arrived.
 I came out to the hall to try to locate you.
 There is an element of urgency to the job I have for you."

 Percy remembered the dock boss had said she would send word ahead to Miss Mai.
 "Thanks for the transparency.
-I don't like the suggestion of a benign universe that coincidence would have suggested."
+I don't like the suggestion of a benign universe that coincidences like that suggest."

 "Ah yes.
 It's easier to believe the plot and the happenings are motivated by someone's will, eh?
 That it isn't all just random chaos, and the coin-toss sometimes comes up in your favor?"

 "Oh I believe in the chaos," said Percy, "I just don't believe it comes up in my fucking favor."

-Miss Mai grinned a missing-toothed smile.
+Miss Mai grinned a gapped-toothed smile.
 "I think I can work with such a person.
-Can I encourage you to join me in my office to hear the details of the offer I have for you?
+Can I encourage you to join me in my office to discuss the details of the offer I have for you?
 It's... not really fit for public spaces."

-"Miss Mai, I am genuinely excited to learn more about this opportunity."
+"Miss Mai, nothing would please me more than to learn about this fucking opportunity."
 Percy put down the box of clamps, and noticed that the shopkeeper watching her do so.

 [//]: # (----- invisible character break)